burabure/dactyl-keyboard/README.md

 to identify what wire is which.

-This part is mostly for the right side of the keyboard (remember to mirror the wiring on the PCB socket).
+This part is mostly for the right side of the keyboard (remember to mirror the wiring on the socket).
 Same as before, solder the jumper wires with the 4P4C wires, but this time use the multimeter to identify which cable corresponts to the left side wiring, my advice is try to match the colors of the jumper cables on the left.